Q. What information will I need for my first visit?

 Q. Who are the physicians in your practice?

-A. See Our Team for more information about our physicians.
+A. See Our Team for more information about our vascular physicians and radiologists.

 Q. What diagnostic tests are required prior to my consultation?